Many Montana families cannot afford enough food

 A third (33.2 percent) of Montana families with children said they experienced feeling nervous, anxious, or on edge more than half of the time.
 The number of families coping with these negative emotions has been high since the start of the pandemic, with 29.2 percent reporting anxious symptoms between April 23 and May 26.

-8.2 percent of all adults in the U.S. had anxiety symptoms, much lower than the estimate from June 25-July 21 that 32.8 percent of all adults in the U.S. are now experiencing anxiety symptoms more than half the time.
+Prior to the pandemic, 8.2 percent of all adults in the U.S. had anxiety symptoms, much lower than the estimate from June 25-July 21 that 32.8 percent of all adults in the U.S. are now experiencing anxiety symptoms more than half the time.
 A pre-pandemic comparison is not available for Montana or families with children.
 The high proportion of families experiencing anxious feelings means that children may be exposed to high-stress environments at home, which could have long-term impacts on their development.
 Increasing mental health services in schools may help children cope during this time of heightened stress.

 Not all Montana children have access to technology for education at home